How To Face Your Bigger Social Fears Gradually

 What this means is that you need to be at a place where you're really motivated to change.
 It's not unusual for someone to have a fear for years, but do nothing more than avoid the situations that scare them.
 Even if they hate how much their fear constricts their life, they still prefer that to the work and discomfort of getting over it.

 If you haven't already, read up on the theories behind the suggestions below

 This article is the practical "how to" companion to this piece which explains the principles behind exposure therapy.
 It also talks about how applying the concepts to social fears is a little trickier.

-Before facing any fears, start to get a handle on the distorted beliefs and thinking that contribute to your anxiety in social situations
+Before facing any fears, start to get a handle on the distorted beliefs and thinking that contribute to your anxiety in social settings

 Social fears are sustained by beliefs which amplify the perceived danger of certain situations.
-Most people with social anxiety have a wide variety of these beliefs, some of the big ones being "I'm a loser", "If I screw up in a social situation it will be terrible", "People are mean-spirited and constantly judging others", and "Every social situation is high-stakes".
-They also don't have the best attitudes towards nervousness itself, and usually think of anxiety as something that's horrible and must be avoided, as well as hidden from people, at all costs.
+Most people with social anxiety have a wide variety of these beliefs, some of the common ones being "I'm an awkward loser", "If I screw up a conversation it will be terrible", "People are mean-spirited and judgmental", and "Every social situation is high stakes".
+They also don't have the best attitudes toward nervousness itself, and usually think of anxiety as something that's horrible and must be avoided, as well as hidden from people, at all costs.

-If you try to face your fears, but leave all your counterproductive beliefs intact, you're going to have a bad time.
+If you try to face your fears, but leave all your counterproductive beliefs intact, you're going to get tripped up before long.
 You'll go into every encounter feeling it's life or death.
 If it all doesn't go well according to your unrealistic standards, you'll come away with the wrong message and feel even more dejected and discouraged.
-You need to educate yourself about the faulty thinking behind the way you approach social situations, and try to have a more balanced, realistic perspective.
+You need to educate yourself about the faulty thinking behind the way you approach social interactions, and try to have a more balanced, realistic perspective.
 These articles are a good start: